jiroop/2025-05-28_yeast_rnaseq_aerobic_v_anaerobic/README.md

-##Yeast RNA-seq Analysis: Aerobic vs Anaerobic Growth Conditions
+## Yeast RNA-seq Analysis: Aerobic vs Anaerobic Growth Conditions

 This project analyzes RNA-seq data comparing yeast growth under aerobic and anaerobic conditions using a comprehensive bioinformatics pipeline.
 The entire analysis pipeline can be run by execution of the bash script ./scripts/pipeline.sh.
+An analysis notebook describing all steps in the pipeline, the R code used, and a discussion of the analysis done is found in Analysis_Notebook.
+An html viewable page is [here](https://raw.githack.com/jiroop/2025-05-28_yeast_rnaseq_aerobic_v_anaerobic/main/Analysis_Notebook.html).

 Project Overview
 The pipeline performs differential gene expression analysis between yeast grown in aerobic versus anaerobic conditions, including: